shahood-mirza/Assembly/README.md

 # Assembly

-This repository contains assembly applications designed for the Intel 8086 and HCS12 microprocessors.
+This repository contains assembly applications designed for Intel 8086 and HCS12 microprocessors.